France's conservatives choose leader to rattle Macron's perch

 Several senior-ranking party members have warned they could jump ship.

-“If the right turns its back on the center, we will be in opposition for 20 years,” said Mael de Calan, one of two junior politicians challenging Wauquiez’s leadership bid.
+“If the right turns its back on the centre, we will be in opposition for 20 years,” said Mael de Calan, one of two junior politicians challenging Wauquiez’s leadership bid.

 Even so, inside Macron’s camp, some ministers are cautioning against underestimating the threat of Wauquiez.